 You’ve probably heard horror stories of medical negligence about surgeons accidentally amputating the wrong leg, or removing a non-cancerous organ, but what you may not know is that a medical negligence/malpractice may be brought against doctors who simply provide less than acceptable care.
-This can mean not providing a thorough enough check-up, giving a prescription for the wrong dose of medication, etc. Below you’ll find some tips about suing your physician for negligent care.
+This can mean not providing a thorough enough check-up, giving a prescription for the wrong dose of medication, etc. Below you’ll find some tips about using your physician for negligent care.

 Failure to Behave According To a Reasonable Standard of Care

 When the court decides whether your doctor committed medical malpractice, they will weigh his/her behavior against how a reasonably competent doctor would have acted.
-A poor medical result is not necessarily always medical malpractice, unless your doctor breached this duty to be reasonably competent.
+A poor medical result is not necessarily always medical malpractice unless your doctor breached this duty to be reasonably competent.

 If a reasonably competent doctor would have diagnosed you correctly, then the failure of your doctor to make the right diagnosis can be a form of medical malpractice.
 If the misdiagnosis physically injured you, you may be able to obtain compensation through a lawsuit.

-When you undergo an procedure or operation your doctor is required to obtain informed consent.
+When you undergo a procedure or operation your doctor is required to obtain informed consent.
 However, the consent must be truly informed, meaning that all the details of the procedure, any potential risks or side effects, and other options, were presented to you.
 If your doctor didn’t obtain informed consent, you may be entitled to damages.

 Get Many Different Opinions